Alright! Lets get you scheduled!

 The number one cause of gum recession is gum disease.
 If gum disease is caught and treated while in the gingivitis stage, it is treatable and recession can be prevented.
 However, without treatment, over time gum recession is inevitable.
 Especially, when the gum disease reaches a more advanced stage known as periodontitis.
 At this point, a surgical procedure is required to remove the bacterial infection from underneath your gums.

-Without an adequately comprehensive oral hygiene routine, gum recession is just one of the many issues that can be faced.
+Without an adequately comprehensive oral hygiene routinethat up to 30% of people, gum recession is just one of the many issues that can be faced.
 Recession can occur when plaque in your mouth is not removed properly by brushing and flossing.
 Over time this plaque can turn into tartar, which promotes bacterial build up.
 This can create gum disease, which can then lead to gum recession.

 Many people are seemingly unaware that brushing your teeth too vigorously can have negative consequences for your teeth and gums.
 One of these consequences is gum recession.
 Using a toothbrush that is too firm for your brushing style, or applying too much pressure while brushing can cause recession over time.